airladon/FigureOne/scratch/ivid3/script.md

 > And we are left with a number of relationships between the trigonometric functions - but you don't need to remember them all.
 In fact, you just remember a small portion, you can derive the rest relatively easily.
 Firstly, we can identify
 > Each ratio has an expression that it is equal to one of our named sides, and these are the names of the trigonometric functions.
 > We also have two columns of relationships between functions, which for now we will pair down to just those that are most convenient to remember, as all others can be derived from them.
-* And now we've defined and named our trigonmetric functions, and found some useful relationships.
+* And finally we've defined and named our trigonmetric functions
-* Now, we can use our interactive geometry to play around and get a feel for what these functions are, find other ways that they're related and get an idea of their bounds.
+* so now, we can use our interactive geometry to play around and get a feel for what these functions are, find other ways that they're related and get an idea of their bounds.
 * To play around, you can change the angle theta, by draggin the sec or cosec lines, and you can touch the various relationships to the left to turn on and off lines.

 > Now, its time to explore the interactive geometry, and find some other interesting relationships and properties of the trigonometric functions, as well as get an intuitive feel for them.
 So we can change the geometry by changing the angle theta, and we can turn on and off lines by touching the relevant rows in the equations here.
 > These are not the only relationships or properties, and they can also be found from studying the math, but sometimes a picture can highlight relationships that might not be as obvious in the Math.
 * Let's start by comparing the sine and the tan, and we can see as the angle gets smaller, the sine, the tan and the arc length betwen them all approach the same length.
 In fact, this is a well known limit and is used throughout calculus.
 * Next comparing the Sec and Cosec, we can see that at 45ª their lengths are the same, which is expected as they are compliments of each other, and so, we can expect the same for the other complimentary pairs, the sine and cosine, and tan and cot.
-* Now let's look at the sine and cosine, and it forms a right angle trianlge with the unit radius.
-So we can use pythagorean theorem to relate them.
+* Now let's look at the sine and cosine, and they form a right angle triangle with the unit radius.
+So we can use the pythagorean theorem to relate them, and we can also see as 1 is the hypotenuse, then the length of the sine and cosine must always be less than 1.
-* We can similarly show this with the tan and sec.
-Here we can make an additional observation that the sec is the hypotenuse, and therefore it's magnitude must always be greater than the tan.
+* We can similarly show this with the tan and sec. but here the sec is the hypotenuse, and therefore it's length must always be greater than the tan, and always greater than 1.
 * Now, let's extend this geometry out to a full circle and see the trigonometric functions for theta values between 90º and 360º.
 For instance we can see in the second and third quadrant, the cosine is negative, and the 3rd and 4th quadrants the sine is negative.
 * Let's now change up this geometry to look at the bounds of our functions, and we will do so by flipping and rotating our similar triangles.
 * The first thing we see is the sine and cosine are the x, y coordinates of each point on the circle, and so are limited between -1 and 1.